-Our students have had their work appear in publications such as Academic Medicine, the Hastings Center Report, the British Medical Journal, Clinical Research, Cambridge Quarterly of Health Care Ethics, Perspectives in Biology and Medicine, The Sciences, New Scientist, Science and Engineering Ethics, the Journal of Medical Ethics and the British Medical Bulletin.
+Our students have had their work appear in publications such as Academic Medicine, the Hastings Center Report, the British Medical Journal, Clinical Research, Cambridge Quarterly of Health Care Ethics, Perspectives in Biology and Medicine, Sciences, New Scientist, Science and Engineering Ethics, and the Journal of Medical Ethics.

 Program and Curriculum

-The Master's Specialization in Bioethics ordinarily takes at least two years to complete, although some students have completed it in 18 months.
-The first year is devoted to course work (including a clinical practicum), and the second year is devoted to a Master's thesis on a topic in bioethics that also satisfies the requirements of the base discipline.
+The Master's Specialization in Bioethics ordinarily takes two years to complete, although some students have completed it in less.
+The first year is devoted to course work (including a clinical practicum), and the second year to a Master's thesis on a topic in bioethics that also satisfies the requirements of the base discipline.
 Students graduate with a Master's degree from the Faculty of their base discipline (MA, MSc or LLM) with a specialization in bioethics.

 Core teaching faculty in the Master's Specialization include members of the Biomedical Ethics Unit of the Faculty of Medicine, the Faculty of Law and the Centre for Medicine, Ethics and Law.
 Among the courses offered to students are two compulsory courses, Bioethics Theory and Bioethics Practicum, and elective seminars in Law and Health Care, The Medical Basis of Bioethics, Religion and Medicine, Bioethics and Human Genetics, and Philosophical Medical Ethics.